kite-sdk/kite-examples/kite-examples-morphlines/README.md

 ## Get to work

-1. Put your input file into the `resources/test-documents` directory, as a sibling to `simpleCSV.txt`
+1. Put your sample input data file into the `resources/test-documents` directory, as a sibling to `simpleCSV.txt`
-2. Change the Java unit test code method `ExampleMorphlineTest.testSimpleCSV()` to use that file by replacing `simpleCSV.txt` with your file.
+2. Change the Java unit test code method `ExampleMorphlineTest.testSimpleCSV()` to use that sample input data file by replacing `simpleCSV.txt` with said file.
 3. Now start adding commands to the `simpleCSV.conf` morphlines file in the `resources/test-morphlines` directory
   1. You can use a different morphlines file, just put it in the same directory as `simpleCSV.conf` and load it in the test by changing the `createMorphline` call.